Skip to main content

 One last look at lipid structure and shapes

 With the exclusion of waxes and triacylglycerols, the other lipids we have discussed, including the mostly planar molecule cholesterol, are amphiphilic.
 Single-chain fatty acids form micelles, while lipids with two nonpolar chains and a polar/charged head group form bilayers.
 Given the relative size of the head group and the degree of unsaturation of the double bonds in fatty acids, the overall shapes of the membrane-forming lipids differ, as illustrated below.
-They are arranged like dominos in the membrane based on their geometric volumes.
+They are arranged like dominoes in the membrane based on their geometric volumes.
 Preferential clustering of identical types can cause local and extended changes in a prototypical bilayer structure.

 Membranes and their components must be dynamic to enable all the functions and activities of a membrane.
 Ligands bind to membrane receptors (usually proteins), which can invaginate and pinch off to form an intracellular vesicle containing the receptor for processing.
 Likewise, vesicles can pinch off into the extracellular space.
 Cells must divide.
 Think of the membrane changes necessary for that!
 Also, consider that the length of cholesterol is half that of a typical double-chain amphiphile.
-Hence, it fits into just one of the bilayer lipid leaflets where it modulates lipid bilayer property.
+Hence, it fits into just one of the bilayer lipid leaflets, where it modulates lipid bilayer properties.
 Figure \(\PageIndex{31}\) shows a series of lipids and their shape profiles.

 Figure \(\PageIndex{31}\): A series of lipids and their shape profiles

-We will consider membranes in greater detail in section 10.3.
+We will consider membranes in greater detail in Section 10.3.
 Next, we will explore the properties of micelle and lipid droplet systems in more detail before addressing the more structurally complicated lipid bilayers.

 Summary